-Before the commencement of the third delisting stage, the Company had already established its resumption taskforce which includes legal consultants, the auditors and a financial adviser for formulating a viable resumption proposal.
-Eventually, the Company's financial adviser had submitted a resumption proposal to the Stock Exchange on 28 November 2017 (the "Resumption Proposal").
-On 12 January 2018, the Stock Exchange had agreed to allow the Company to proceed with the Resumption Proposal subject to the completion of all the transactions contemplated under the Resumption Proposal.
-If the Company fails to do so or the Resumption Proposal fails to proceed for any reason, the Stock Exchange will proceed to cancel the listing of the Shares on the Stock Exchange.
-As at the date of this report, the Company's resumption taskforce proceeds the transactions contemplated under the Resumption Proposal smoothly.
+On 12 January 2018, the Company received a letter from the Stock Exchange, which stated that the Stock Exchange agreed to allow the Company to proceed with the resumption proposal submitted to the Stock Exchange on 19 December 2017 (the "Resumption Proposal") subject to the completion of all the transactions contemplated under the Resumption Proposal.
+If the Company fails to do so or the Resumption Proposal fails to proceed for any reason, the Stock Exchange will proceed to cancel the listing of the shares of the Company on the Stock Exchange.
+The Company's resumption team is now preparing an announcement in relation to all the transactions contemplated under the Resumption Proposal to the general public.